 - Demographics – The target audience of the esports industry is the younger generation or the youth.
 Most of the audience or the users of the Esports Industry are youths.
 And needless to say, India is the country with the youngest population in the world.
 More than half of India’s population is less than the age of 25 years.
 The blend of the target audience and the market size is enough to make it make India the future of Esports.

-The number of users is also increasing every year at the rapid pace and with the availability of the strong broadband connection and more money in the hands, the Indian gamers are all set to make India the future of Esports.
+The number of users is also increasing every year at a rapid pace and with the availability of a strong broadband connection and more money in the hands, the Indian gamers are all set to make India the future of Esports.

 India is having more than 2 million esports fans which are rising at a very high rate every other day.
 Due to the rising interest of the user’s Indian has become a lucrative destination to conduct gaming events like the Indian Gaming league, ESL gaming, etc.